Hybris (company)

-Hybris (stylized as hybris) is a German company that sells enterprise omnichannel and product content management (PCM) software.
-It is a subsidiary of SAP SE.
+Hybris (stylized as hybris) was a German company that sold enterprise omnichannel and product content management (PCM) software.
+It grew into and remains an industry leading e-commerce platform when acquired by SAP SE.

+Activity

 Hybris was founded in Zug, Switzerland, in 1997 by Carsten Thoma, Moritz Zimmermann, Klaas Hermanns, Christian Flaccus and Andreas Bucksteeg.
 It subsequently moved its headquarters to Munich, Germany.

-In 2011 private equity firm HGGC acquired a majority stake in Hybris and merged Canadian software company iCongo into Hybris.
+In 2011, private equity firm HGGC acquired a majority stake in Hybris and merged Canadian software company iCongo into Hybris.

 SAP SE acquired Hybris on 1 August 2013 for $1.5 billion.
 In 2018, Hybris was integrated into the SAP Customer Experience division.